 2. Sometimes students want you to prove yourself.

 Some students have been promised that things would be better only to have things get worse.
 Children shuffled through the foster care system are likely to feel this way.
-The same is true for students who have had teachers that overly encouraged success and rewarded them for minor behavioral achievements, only to give up on them later.
+The same is true for students who’ve had teachers who overly encouraged success and rewarded them for minor behavioral achievements, only to give up on them later.
 Sometimes children of divorced parents feel cheated and abandoned by one parent or the other.
-Before they can trust you, they continue pushing you, harder and harder, to see if you will give up on them, too.
+Before they can trust you, they continue pushing you, harder and harder, to see if you’ll give up on them, too.

 - You must really mean it.
 As Neil Postman once said, “Kids have built-in crap detectors.”
 You can’t fake believing in them.
 You really must feel that way.

-- If you do give up, you will be added to their list of adults who abandoned them.
+- If you do give up, you’ll be added to their list of adults who abandoned them.
 That will make it even harder for someone else to reach them.
 If you make a commitment, you must keep it.
 Do not give up.

 Many teachers, especially those who look to be about the same age as their students, have trouble when students develop crushes on them.
 When students are attracted to their teacher, their goal becomes interaction.
 Obviously, they can’t engage on a more romantic level (although some occasionally try), so they connect through the only other way that’s open to them.

-The solution, which many younger teachers have told me they object to, is to dress as professionally and unprovocatively as possible -- no jeans or anything that makes them seem as equals to students.
+The solution, which many younger teachers have told me they object to, is to dress as professionally and unprovocatively as possible—no jeans or anything that makes the teacher seem like an equal to students.
 Use a modest amount of makeup.
 Men do better with students who develop crushes by wearing a tie or at least a sport coat.
-Be friendly, but not as friends.
+Be friendly, but not friends.
 Draw strong professional limits.
 Do not feed their fantasies.